 Finally, the COVID-19 pandemic has brought out the worst on both sides of a bilateral relationship that was never easy, even at the best of times.
 Prior to the outbreak, a global emergency like this was widely seen as a natural place for the two superpowers to cooperate and seek a managed solution to benefit the world.
 Instead, a lack of trust – itself a product of a corresponding erosion of the knowledge base of the other’s economic, security, and societal challenges – allowed erroneous assumptions, opportunism, and inertia to fill the void.

-It is under these conditions, and for these reasons, that we founded the SCRC.
-We provide an alternative platform to complicate the dominant narrative of US-China relations that brings us closer to the reality on the ground as well as the view at 30,000 feet.
-We do so by situating the best that the scholarly community can offer into the policymaking arena, and vice versa, from our multiple perches in Washington, DC, Baltimore, Bologna, and Nanjing.
+It for these reasons, that we founded the SCRC.
+We provide an alternative platform to complicate the dominant narrative of US-China relations which brings us closer to the reality on the ground as well as the view at 30,000 feet.
+We do so by continuing the legacy of the SAIS China Studies Program to situate the best that our scholarly community can offer into the policymaking arena, from our multiple perches in Washington, DC, Baltimore, Bologna, and Nanjing.
 This website documents much of what we have done since our founding in 2021, and will continue to feature the SCRC’s ever-more ambitious and innovative projects and programming in the months and years to come.

-We hope you will take this important journey with us!
+We hope you will join us in this important endeavor!